Laura Paler

 About

 I am Provost Associate Professor in the Department of Government at American University’s School of Public Affairs, where I also serve as Graduate Program Director.
-My research lies at the intersection of comparative politics and the political economy of development, with a focus on understanding and mitigating intergroup conflict, prejudice, and polarization.
-Much of my recent research investigates when intergroup contact and other interventions cause public versus private attitudes and behaviors to diverge.
-I also examine how different sources of revenue—such as taxation, natural resources, and foreign aid—shape political behavior, governance, and development.
+My research spans comparative politics, the political economy of development, and political behavior.

 Methodologically, I use experiments and other tools for causal inference, often collecting original survey and behavioral data.
 I have conducted field research in Indonesia, Colombia, Uganda, the Democratic Republic of the Congo, Lebanon, and the United States.